 This bread is a meal in itself, and is crammed packed full of fiber, protein and antioxidants.
 If you’re going to have something else with this amazing loaf, then I’d probably go for a light vegetable soup or something similar as that’s all you would need.

-This vegan bread is definitely the healthiest bread ever!
+Published: · Modified: by · This post may contain affiliate links · This vegan bread is definitely the healthiest bread ever!
 It’s gluten-free, yeast-free, and made with only oats, seeds, and nuts.
 And it’s so easy to make!
 No bread maker or food processor needed.
 This bread seriously is life changing!
-I like white bread, but I think bread with seeds and nuts is sooo much better!

 7. Zucchini bread